 Availability of Religious Affiliated LTC Facilities

 Many religious-affiliated long-term care facilities are available that can meet the spiritual needs of your family member.
-Many secular facilities often will have the availability for religious services for many denominations available.
+There are secular facilities that often have religious services for many denominations available.

-The problem with dementia makes language issues a bigger concern over time.
-Research shows that deficits associated with cognitive impairment create communication barriers.
-Those people who have dementia are more likely to have problems with comprehension of language, fluency of language, reading, and writing.
+Cognitive decline creates additional problems when it comes to communication and language barriers.
+When a person has dementia, language barriers pose a more prominent concern over time.
+Those people with dementia are more likely to have problems with comprehension of language, fluency of language, reading, and writing.
 Many revert to their native language, which will make a difficult situation worse.